apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 # Actor input schema file specification

-NOTE: Currently the Apify platform only supports [input schema v1](https://docs.apify.com/Actors/development/input-schema), this document describes how the v2 should look like, but it's not implemented yet.
+NOTE: Currently the Apify platform only supports [input schema version 1](https://docs.apify.com/Actors/development/input-schema), this document describes how the version 2 should look like, but it's not implemented yet.

 ## Work in progress